Professor Mark Peterson provides historical context for A Taxi Driver and the chaos that was the Gwangju Uprising.

 This was an everyday reality in 1980 Gwangju.
 As tensions boiled over, student protestors and paratroopers squared off in the city streets, leading to the deaths of hundreds.
 These nine days of violence, now known as the Gwangju Uprising, are the subject of Korean director Jang Hoon’s 2017 film A Taxi Driver.
 This also happens to be the topic of discussion of Asian and Near Eastern Languages professor Mark Peterson’s recent lecture to BYU’s International Cinema attendees.

-Set amidst the turmoil of the Gwangju Uprising, Taxi Driver chronicles the story of a simple working man forced into a conflict bigger than himself as he ferries a German reporter through the military cordon into the blood-soaked streets of the city.
+Set amidst the turmoil of the Gwangju Uprising, A Taxi Driver chronicles the story of a simple working man forced into a conflict bigger than himself as he ferries a German reporter through the military cordon into the blood-soaked streets of the city.
 Peterson describes the film as having a “documentary feel” to it, but there is also a strong narrative that connects the story’s two protagonists and forces them to re-evaluate their perspectives of the world around them.

 The film opens as audiences are greeted by Kim Man-seob, a taxi driver that Peterson describes as “dishonest, but with a heart of gold.”
 Unlike many protagonists, the titular taxi driver will “always do the wrong thing first” before returning to right those wrongs.
 Struggling to make ends meet, Kim Man-seob takes on the dangerous, but well-paying job to escort German reporter Jürgen Hintzpeter through the Gwangju military cordon so he can cover the protests.
 Both are initially driven by selfish interests, but as they find themselves pursued by government agents covering up the protests, they are offered safe haven with the people of Gwangju.